Yoo Seung-jun: 2002-present: Overseas career

 In 2006, he was featured on rapper H-Eugene's song "독불장군" ("Single Person").
 The song's music video does not show Yoo's face, but shows him dancing and his silhouette.

 In August 2007, Yoo released the single "My World" in China.
 On September 18, 2007, he released his seventh album Rebirth of YSJ as a "special release" for his fans, with proceeds of the album donated to charity.
 The album was produced under the collaboration of production teams from the United States, China, and South Korea.
 He also released the single "You and Me" in China.
 Yoo appeared on the cover of the October 2007 issue of Men's Health China, where he was the first Korean male to be featured on the cover of the Chinese edition.
 He earned a role in an untitled Taiwanese drama loosely based on Bret Easton Ellis's novel Less than Zero.

 In June 2008, Yoo signed a 15-year contract with Jackie Chan's entertainment management company to become an actor.
 He has since attempted to establish a name for himself in mainland China while continuing his singing and acting career.
 In February 2010, Yoo made his film debut in Jackie Chan's Little Big Soldier as Prince Wen.

 In 2015, it was announced that Yoo would appear in the film Dragon Blade.

 On November 21, 2018, Yoo attempted to make a comeback in the Korean entertainment industry with a 5-track extended play album titled Another Day originally set for release on December 5, with the pre-release title song "Another Day" and accompanying music video set to release on November 22.
 Yoo's label deleted the teaser and canceled the album after public outrage.
 Another label who Yoo had contact with also declined to distribute the album.
 On January 18, 2019, Yoo was able to release Another Day on streaming services such as Melon and Naver Music.

-In 2022, Yoo was enrolled as a student in Westminster Seminary California.
+In November 2025, Yoo was featured as an uncredited guest rapper on Justhis's song "Home Home."
+On January 12, 2026, he announced through his YouTube channel that he would be releasing his own version of the song, "Home Home (YSJ version)", and an accompanying music video.